 This set was made by my own as a gift for my friend Jules Welling.
 Sadly my friend passed away.
 I keep the set as a memory to him.

-The origami design was by Everdien Tiggelaar
+The origami design is by Everdien Tiggelaar.

 - Netherlands, by myself, origami design Everdien Tiggelaar